GitauMbugua/Fifa-Dataset-Analysis/README.md

 Before diving into the analysis, the dataset underwent a thorough cleaning and preparation process to ensure the accuracy and consistency of the results.
 The following steps were taken:

 1. **Handling Missing Values:**
-   - Identified and addressed missing values in key columns using appropriate techniques such as imputation or removal.
+   - Identified and addressed missing values in key columns.
+Found out that the 'markng' column had all 'null' values thus removed the whole column
+     ```python
+     stats = stats.drop('marking',axis=1)

 2. **Data Type Conversion:**
-   - Converted data types to ensure compatibility with analysis tools and to represent information accurately.
+   - In the dataset the 'value' column was dtype-object but it contained numerical values.
+Therefore had to change it dtype-float.
+     ```python
+     # The numerical values in the 'value' column had the '$' sign and '.' character.
+First we remove the '$' sign and '.' before converting it to dtype-float
+      stats['value'] = stats['value'].str.replace('$','')
+      stats['value'] = stats['value'].str.replace('.','')

+     # Lets convert to float type
+      stats['value'] = stats['value'].astype(float)
+    - After changing the data type, I changed the column name from 'value' to 'value($)' for readability
+      ```python
+      # Lets change the column name from 'value' - 'value($)'
+      stats = stats.rename(columns={'value': 'value($)'})

 3. **Removing Duplicates:**
    - Checked for and removed any duplicate entries to maintain data integrity.
+Found that the dataset had 3 duplicated rows which I removed.
+     ```python

 4. **Feature Engineering:**
    - Created a new column to enhance the dataset for more insightful analyses.